mgoblin/STC15lib/README.md

 * Use bitmask as a constant in bits.h to avoid unnessary bit operations in test_if_bit_set and test_if_bit_cleared

 Next releases todo
-* TODO Verify examples
+* TODO Documenting and verify examples for WDT
+* TODO Docs that WDT is biased by freq_divider
 * TODO Implement WakeUp timer
-* TODO Docs that WDT is biased by freq_divider
 * TODO Optimize and refactor is_... ..._enabled(enable) routines
 * TODO Describe wrapping to function technique for multiple macro decl calls
 * TODO Enhance description of project for indexing in google/yandex and so on search engines